|Mahankali Temple, Secunderabad|

 Courtesy: Google Images

-During the festival, the devotees go in processions to worship the village deity or 'ammavaru'.
-The women devotees are dressed in their best in a traditional way and go in processions to the local temples to offer 'Bonam' to the deity.
-Devotees visit the nearby temples to offer 'Bonam' to 'Mahankali' and Her other forms of 'Yellamma', 'Maisamma', 'Pochamma', 'Peddamma', 'Poleramma', 'Ankalamma', 'Nookalamma' and other such forms.
-The Telugu word 'Amma' means 'mother' and devotees worship the goddess to thank Her and for Her motherly blessing on them.
+During the festival, the devotees go in processions to worship the village deity i.e. 'Ammavaru'.
+The women devotees dress up in their best in a traditional way and go in processions to the local temples with Bonalu placed on their heads.
+They visit the nearby temples to offer 'Bonam' to 'Mahankali' and Her other forms of 'Yellamma', 'Maisamma', 'Pochamma', 'Peddamma', 'Poleramma', 'Ankalamma', 'Nookalamma' and other such forms.
+The Telugu word 'Amma' means 'mother' and devotees worship the goddess to thank Her and for Her motherly affection / blessing on them.

-The festival is celebrated with much fervor in the twin cities of Hyderabad / Secunderabad and is declared as one of the official festivals besides 'Bathukamma' by the Telangana govt.
+The festival is celebrated with much fervor in the twin cities of Hyderabad / Secunderabad.
 It is believed that even the then 'Muslim Rulers' (Nizams) of the region used to celebrate the festival and offer prayers to the local goddesses.
 Thus, the festival marks / reflects communal harmony of the region from the medieval times.

 What is 'Bonalu'?